kyle41111/eyesee/README.md

 1.Feed Eyesee results to burpsuite to populate scope correctly.

-2.Direct Data output to cherry tree nodes for easy reporting.
+2.Direct Data streams to cherry tree nodes for easy reporting.

 Usage: